 - Residential or light commercial interior use only.
-See the product's limited warranty for details. - Do not install in wet areas like patios and showers, or exterior areas. - Do not install in boats, other moving vehicles or over Radiant Heat.
+See the product's limited warranty for details. - Do not install in wet areas like patios and showers, or exterior areas.
+Do not install in boats, or other moving vehicles.

 Grade: On, above and below Grade.